The Assassination of Trotsky: Production

 In 1965, Josef Shaftel optioned the novel The Great Prince Died by Bernard Wolfe.
 The film was a co-production between the French Valoria Company and Dino De Laurentiis.
 It was originally to be shot in England, but was eventually filmed in Rome.
 The movie used Isaac Don Levine's book The Mind of an Assassin as a source.

 According to author Melvin Bragg, the director Joseph Losey was so drunk and tired that he relied on long monologues by Burton to carry the film, in some cases even forgetting what was in the script.
 Burton himself wrote that he, or the continuity girl, would have to remind Losey of things that would have caused continuity gaffes.

 Reception

+Reviewer Vincent Canby registered dismay at the rejection of this "very fine film" by critics.
+He reminds readers that The Assassination of Trotsky is not a genuine biopic, but "a movie about an event."
+As such, "one doesn't come away from the theater full of someone else's ideas about Trotsky's place in Bolsheviks history, or about the ferment he caused among the Left Opposition of the 1930s and 1940s."

+Canby considers the integration of passages from Trotsky's professional and personal papers into the dialogue to be particularly evocative.
+A Shakespearian theme may be detected in Losey's treatment, in "the peculiar bond between the victim and his assassin."